-Introduction to Spain: Lengua y Civilización Españolas in Santiago de Compostela (August) and Granada (January)
+Introduction to Spain: Lengua, Historia y Cultura de España in Santiago de Compostela (August) and Granada (January)

 The VWM fall term begins in August in Santiago de Compostela, the spring term in January in Granada.
-Students enroll in a 12-day (approximately) course, Lengua y Civilización Españolas, designed to prepare them for their semester or year of living and studying in Spain.
-These cities (in Galicia and Andalucía, respectively) were chosen for their exceptional historical, artistic, and cultural importance, for their renowned beauty, and for the picture of Spain’s (physical and cultural) diversity they offer VWM program participants.
+Students enroll in a 12-day (approximately) course, Lengua, Historia y Cultura de España, designed to prepare them for their semester or year of living and studying in Spain.
+These cities (in Galicia and Andalucía, respectively) were chosen for their exceptional historical, artistic, and cultural importance, for their renowned beauty, and for the picture of Spain’s (natural and cultural) diversity they offer VWM program participants.
 A team of local student advisors (monitores) helps VWM participants make the most of their first on-site orientation in these chosen locations.
-A program of cultural activities is designed to help students maximize their learning experience in cities that are living, material expressions of Spanish culture in all its diversity.
-The program staff runs information sessions aimed at preparing students fully for their home-stay in Madrid and for their course registration at the Universidad Carlos III de Madrid (UC3M).
+A program of cultural activities is designed to help students maximize their learning experience in cities that are living, material expressions of Spanish culture in all its brilliance and diversity.
+The program staff runs information sessions aimed at preparing students fully for their homestay in Madrid and for their course registration at the Universidad Carlos III de Madrid (UC3M).

 Orientation in Madrid: Homestays and Registration for Classes

-During the first week in Madrid students attend orientation sessions run by the Program staff as well as by the Universidad Carlos III.
+Before departure from the US program directors meet with students individually on-line to review the four curricular options and petition for any courses at the Universidad Complutense de Madrid (UCM) students might want to take.
+Study plans are reviewed carefully and finetuned with the director during the orientation sessions in Santiago and Granadas.
+During the first week in Madrid students attend orientation sessions run by the program staff as well as by the Universidad Carlos III.
 Orientation activities have both a curricular and a social component.
 They are designed to help students adapt to the Spanish university system (university structures, teaching styles, and learning strategies).
-They are also aimed at helping VWM participants adjust to life in Madrid, inside and outside of their homes.
+They are also aimed at helping VWM participants adjust to life in Madrid, inside and outside of their homestays.

 As indicated in the “Pledge,” VWM students are expected to participate fully in all aspects of the orientation session, including activities led by monitores.